Student Groups & Clubs

 Student Life

-- Comedy Club
+- Cooking Club

 - Guild of Geeks

-- Music Club
+- Pickleball Club

-Comedy Club
+Cooking Club

 Guild of Geeks

-Faculty Sponsor: Paul Salomon
+Faculty Sponsor(s): Paul Salomon

 Mission: To serve as a welcoming environment to promote awareness and increase participation in board games and a variety of other different media that are less popular.
 We strive to be inclusive in our activities, and, above all else, to simply have fun.